 When the seat for this average fighter pilot was constructed, none of the real fighter pilots fit into it comfortably.
 Worse still, the rigidity of the seat led to pilot errors and plane crashes.
 In the 1950s, the Air Force repeated the same process with a much larger population size, hoping to arrive at a more accurate set of dimensions of an average fighter pilot.
 It took a courageous young scientist, Gilbert Daniels, to prove that there was no such thing as average.
 From research, he found that none of the existing fighter pilots actually fit into the full set of average dimensions that the Air Force had come up with.
 In fact, he went as far as to say that “it is virtually impossible to find an average pilot not because of any unique traits in this group but because of the great variability of bodily dimensions” and any system designed to fit an average pilot would doom to fail.
 This discovery led the Air Force to take a radically different design route, which was to fit the environment to the pilot.
 Adjustable seats were designed so that pilots could adjust the seats based on their own body size, leading to better performance and flight safety.

-Positive Education is the approach that BVSS has adopted to develop the individual strengths and personal motivation of students to promote learning.
+In Valuing Learners, Positive Education is the approach that BVSS has adopted to develop the individual strengths and personal motivation of students to promote learning.
 Unlike traditional approaches in which teachers attempt to teach to the average student, Positive Education focuses on the well-being of students through developing tailored goals for each to learn via individual plans to reach their goals, so that they will be motivated to do so.

-Finally, BVSS promotes Environmental Education to equip our next generation for a resource constrained world through authentic and rich learning environments for students to develop core STEM related skills and be exposed to the role of technology and innovation in sustainable development.
+In Valuing Learning, our dynamic school programmes include the ‘Junior OUtstanding Leaders in Energy for Sustainability (JOULES)’, which is the school’s Applied Learning Programme (ALP) in Clean Energy and Environmental Technology.
+Our school also promotes Environmental Education to equip our next generation for a resource constrained world through authentic and rich learning environments for students to develop core STEM related skills and be exposed to the role of technology and innovation in sustainable development.

-Along with my staff, I welcome you as present and future stakeholders of the school – parents, alumni and community partners, to join us in being a dynamic institution that adds value to all.
+Along with my staff, I welcome you as present and future stakeholders of the school – parents, alumni and community partners, to join us in being A Dynamic Institution that Adds Value to All.

 Mr Kevin Ang